fromjasonstuff/fromjason-eleventy/content/posts/Meta's Toaster Problem.md

 When General Electric started losing its monopoly in the lightbulb industry, it created the [Phoebus cartel](https://en.wikipedia.org/wiki/Phoebus_cartel).
 When Debeers learned that diamonds were a common gem, it stockpiled supply and [also created a monopolistic cartel](https://www.theatlantic.com/magazine/archive/1982/02/have-you-ever-tried-to-sell-a-diamond/304575/).

 So what does a company like Meta do when building consumer-facing dopamine machines, which is no longer a viable business model?
 It moves down the technology stack into infrastructure.
-It then lobbies Congress for a set of laws that would force small, independent platforms to use compliance-ready cloud services. *It then gets really chummy with the leaders of these small independent platforms and throws a lot of money at seemingly innocuous technology foundations.
+It then lobbies Congress for a set of laws that would force small, independent platforms to use compliance-ready cloud services. *It then* gets really chummy with the leaders of these small independent platforms and throws a lot of money at seemingly innocuous technology foundations.

 It changes its name, has the founder tell the press he wants to be remembered for something more than his money-printing platforms, and then spends a cool hundred billy on data centers under the guise of building a Metaverse.

-In short, [Meta is pivoting to cloud](https://fromjason.xyz/p/notebook/copy-acquire-kill-how-meta-could-pull-off-the-most-extraordinary-pivot-in-tech-history/) infrastructure, and one day soon, all these cool, quirky little websites on the "indie web" will use the Meta Cloud™ and all its regulation-compliant services.
+In short, [Meta is pivoting to cloud](https://fromjason.xyz/p/notebook/copy-acquire-kill-how-meta-could-pull-off-the-most-extraordinary-pivot-in-tech-history/) infrastructure, and one day soon, all these cool, quirky little websites on the "indie web” will use the Meta Cloud™ and all its regulation-compliant services.

 When anyone can make a toaster, toaster-making companies start selling toaster-making factories that toaster makers must use under the threat of law.
 It's the American dream.